Spaghetti and Meatballs

 So here you have it…delicious, dependable Spaghetti and Meatballs.
 Enjoy!

-5. While meatballs are simmering, bring a large pot of well-salted water to a boil.
+- While meatballs are simmering, bring a large pot of well-salted water to a boil.
 Add spaghetti and cook al dente.
 Drain, then toss with sauce and meatballs; garnish with fresh basil and serve.
-Pass the grated Parmesan.
+Pass with grated Parmesan.